finddup – Finds duplicated files fast and efficiently.

 means that their inode numbers are identical.

-The format of this output mode might change in the future and is therefore not suited for automatic processing or piping. finddup prevents output redirection in this mode.
+The format of this output mode might change in the future and is therefore not suited for automatic processing or piping. finddup and findlink prevent output redirection in this mode.

-As for non-option arguments, finddup differentiates between files and directories; files passed as arguments are checked and compared first, and directories are traversed after.
+As for non-option arguments, these utilities differentiate between files and directories; files passed as arguments are checked and compared first, and directories are traversed after.
 Hence, while it does not matter whether files or directories appear first on the command line, the order of multiple files and the order of multiple directories might affect the results, depending on the output mode.

-When invoked without non-option arguments, finddup looks for duplicates in the working directory.
-When files are passed as arguments, finddup only looks for duplicates of these files.
+When invoked without non-option arguments, these utilities look for duplicates or identical hard links in the working directory.
+When files are passed as arguments, they only look for duplicates or identical hard links of these files.

 This manual contains a tutorial.